RahulRajuPattar/rahulrajupattar.github.io/_publications/Publications.md

 Preprints
 ======

-1. Bansal, R., Krishnan, V. P., and Pattar, R. R. (2023), Determination of Lower Order Perturbations of a Polyharmonic Operator in Two Dimensions, [Download paper here](https://arxiv.org/abs/2309.06048)
+1. Bansal, R., Krishnan, V. P., and Pattar, R. R. (2023), Determination of Lower Order Perturbations of a Polyharmonic Operator in Two Dimensions.
+[Download paper here](https://arxiv.org/abs/2309.06048)
+1. Pattar, R. R. and Uday Kiran, N. (2022), On the Loss of Decay of Solutions for Quasilinear Hyperbolic Cauchy Problems with Oscillatory Coefficients.
-1. Pattar, R. R. and Uday Kiran, N. (2021), Strictly hyperbolic equations with coefficients sublogarithmic in time,  [Download paper here](https://doi.org/10.48550/arXiv.2111.11701)
+1. Pattar, R. R. and Uday Kiran, N. (2021), Strictly hyperbolic equations with coefficients sublogarithmic in time.
+[Download paper here](https://doi.org/10.48550/arXiv.2111.11701)